-The central objective for ArtistDesign is to build on existing structures and links forged in the ARTIST2 NoE, to become a virtual Centre of Excellence in Embedded Systems Design.
+The central objective for ArtistDesign is to build on existing structures and link, to become a virtual Centre of Excellence in Embedded Systems Design.
 This is achieved through tight integration between the central players of the European research community.
 Also, the consortium is smaller, and integrates several new partners.
 These teams have already established a long-term vision for embedded systems in Europe, which advances the emergence of Embedded Systems as a mature discipline.